January 3 – Time to Call For Your Tax Appointment

 If you are an employee who works for tips and received more than $20 in tips during December, you are required to report them to your employer on IRS Form 4070 no later than January 10.

-If you are a farmer or fisherman whose gross income for 2015 or 2016 is two-thirds from farming or fishing, it is time to pay your estimated tax for 2016 using Form 1040-ES.
-You have until April 18, 2017 to file your 2016 income tax return (Form 1040).
-If you do not pay your estimated tax by January 17, you must file your 2016 return and pay any tax due by March 1, 2017 to avoid an estimated tax penalty.
+If you are a farmer or fisherman whose gross income for 2010 or 2011 is two-thirds from farming or fishing, it is time to pay your estimated tax for 2011 using Form 1040-ES.
+You have until April 17, 2012 to file your 2011 income tax return (Form 1040).
+Generally, this due date is January 15, but when the due date falls on a Saturday, Sunday or federal legal holiday, it is not due until the next business day.
+If you do not pay your estimated tax by January 17, you must file your 2011 return and pay any tax due by March 1, 2012 to avoid an estimated tax penalty.